olin-fse/spotify-mainstream/ProjectBlueprint.md

 ### System Architecture:

 ##### Frontend:
-React
+- React
-Redux
+- Redux

-##### Backend: NodeJS
+##### Backend: NodeJS with Express
-We chose Node as our backend mostly because we both have some level of familiarity with it, and having a consistent JS structure will make some things easier.
+- We chose Node as our backend mostly because we both have some level of familiarity with it, and having a consistent JS structure will make some things easier.
-We are both interested in learning Go, but that's probably out of scope for the purpose of this project.
+- We are both interested in learning Go, but that's probably out of scope for the purpose of this project.

 ##### Database:
-We are using SQL because we don’t see ourselves needing to store complex data, and the tabular format works for simple login information
+- We are using SQL because we don’t see ourselves needing to store complex data, and the tabular format works for simple login information
-We also chose the database as a learning area given our lack of experience with SQL Also fuck mongo
+- We also chose the database as a learning area given our lack of experience with SQL
+- Also fuck mongo

 ### Project Timeline:

-Week 0: Project Blueprint → Set up Hello World
+- Week 0: Project Blueprint → Set up Hello World
-Weeks 1-3: Testing → Finish MVP
+- Weeks 1-3: Testing → Finish MVP
-Week 4: Continuous Integration
+- Week 4: Continuous Integration
-Weeks 5-6: Deployment
+- Weeks 5-6: Deployment
-Week 7: Feature Development → Ideally Next Steps done Weeks 8-9: Docker
+- Week 7: Feature Development → Ideally Next Steps done
+- Weeks 8-9: Docker
-Week 10: Feature Development → Ideally Stretch Goals Weeks 11-12: Kubernetes → Documentation
+- Week 10: Feature Development → Ideally Stretch Goals
+- Weeks 11-12: Kubernetes → Documentation

 ### Risks:
-We don't have much experience with SQL, but our project isn't super database intensive so we foresee it will be alright.
+- We don't have much experience with SQL, but our project isn't super database intensive so we foresee it will be alright.
-Over-scoping the project / realizing that things we wanted to do were way more complicated than we anticipated.
+- Over-scoping the project / realizing that things we wanted to do were way more complicated than we anticipated.
-Getting caught up in learning a new technology to an unnecessary depth Getting lost in Hieu's eyes….. mmmmm…...
+- Getting caught up in learning a new technology to an unnecessary depth
+- Getting lost in Hieu's eyes….. mmmmm…...

 ### Documentation Plan:

-Medium publication of how we build this?
-Nice landing page with signup info
+- Nice landing page with signup info (this for sure)
-README & Markdown stuff in the repo
+- README & Markdown stuff in the repo (this for sure too)
+- Medium publication of how we build this maybe?
+If time

 ### Appendix/Resources: